amirfounder/instagram-bot-v2/README.md

-# NOTES:
+# Instagram Bot v2

-When developing: follow 80/20.
-If it takes 80% of your time to develop and automate something that provides only 20% values, drop it and implement `terminal`.
+This is version 2 of a bot that was built to automate tedious and boring Instagram tasks.

 # Main Flow

-## Farm hashtags
+## Farm hashtags (Not implemented for production)

 1. Start the application
 -- app starts and opens up the browsers